What is a fracture?

 Preventing fractures

-Although accidents can happen unexpectedly and ageing is a part of life, there are proactive steps you can take to reduce the risk of fractures, particularly for those with underlying health conditions.
+Although accidents can happen unexpectedly, there are proactive steps you can take to reduce the risk of fractures, particularly for those with underlying health conditions.

 These health tips focus on maintaining bone strength and creating safer environments for daily activities.

-Eat healthy food that is rich in calcium and vitamin D to keep the bones strong.
+Eat a balanced diet that is rich in calcium and vitamin D to keep the bones strong.

 Do a combination of light exercise like walking, resistance exercise, and flexibility exercises, such as yoga.